starter69/stoic/README.md

 # Stoic Penknife [![BUILD_STATUS][]][CIRCLE_CI] [![TEST_COVERAGE][]][CODE_COV]

-Stoic Penknife is a Rails web application to practice ancient Stoic philosophical exercises.
+Stoic Penknife is a Ruby on Rails web application to practice ancient Stoic philosophical exercises.
 Marcus Aurelius, Seneca, Epictetus and other ancient philosophers once practiced these exercises on paper - now you can do it with an app!
 Amazing.

 Stoic Penknife is an open source project.
 If you are interested in contributing please write to me, Henry, at henry.stoicpenknife@gmail.com.

-If you want to play around, simply download, make sure you have Rails 5 and Ruby 2.3.1 installed and spin her up - `rails s`
+If you want to play around, simply download the app and make sure you have Rails 5.2.3 and Ruby 2.6.2 installed and spin her up - `rails s`

 [BUILD_STATUS]: https://circleci.com/gh/Henryvw/stoic_penknife/tree/master.svg?style=svg
 [CIRCLE_CI]: https://circleci.com/gh/Henryvw/stoic_penknife/tree/master